khakhalin/notes/keywords/svm.md

-# SVM - Support Vector Machines
+# SVM - Support Vector Machine

 #classification

 Parent: [[03_Classification]]
 Related: ...

-General idea: widest street approach: find a line, so that if you have a band around the line, it separates the positive from the negative examples as best as possible.
+**General idea:** widest street approach: find a line, so that if you have a band around the line, it separates the positive from the negative examples as best as possible.
 If the line is described with a normal vector ω ⊥ line, whether a point x is far from the line can be described as ⟨x , ω⟩.
 If b is a good threshold value for this product (if we get b when x lies right smack on the separating line), we have xᵀω + b ≥ 0.
 To find the best line, let's try to find ω and b, so that for positive samples we would get xᵀω+b>1 (not just >0), and for negative samples, xᵀω+b<-1.

 We have already seen linear separators f(x) = xᵀθ = 0 before.
 The hyperplane (line in 2D) it defines is ⊥ to θ, and f(x) is proportinal to distance from x to the plane.